gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and roared back up the path to the old highway.
 "Whoa!"
 Maddy exclaimed,
 but Dockety didn't slow down.
-It was the fastest she had ever gone---faster even than the carousel ride at the fair in Three Posts.
+It was the fastest she had ever gone—faster even than the carousel ride at the fair in Three Posts.
 She closed her eyes,
 but that just made it worse,